Down Payment Assistance Programs by StateUpdated: June 2, 2023

 The California Housing Finance Agency (CalHFA) MyHome Assistance Program offers down payment help in the form of a second mortgage for as much as 3.5 percent of the home’s purchase price, or $10,000.
-This program is for first-time buyers who are those who have not owned or occupied a non-rental property in the last three years.
+This program is for first-time buyers who have not owned or occupied a non-rental property in the last three years.

 Colorado Down Payment Assistance Programs

-The Colorado Housing Assistance Corporation’s (CHAC’s) Down Payment Assistance Program for first-time buyers can help low or moderate income borrowers who can contribute $1,000 toward their own down payment.
+The Colorado Housing Assistance Corporation’s (CHAC’s) Down Payment Assistance Program for first-time buyers can help low or moderate-income borrowers who can contribute $1,000 toward their own down payment.
 Those who are on the Colorado state disability program may have lower contribution requirements.
 This down payment assistance may be offered as a second lien on the property and a counseling session about homeownership and related issues may also be required.